 Calendar of Events 2026

-January 8th, 2026 - Henry Knox Lecture with author William Hazelgrove (online)
+January 8th, 2026 - Lecture: Henry Knox’s Noble Train with author William Hazelgrove

-February 12th, 2026 - Colonial Dance lecture and lessons with Jacob Bloom ***
+February 12th, 2026 - Event: Colonial Dance lecture and lessons with Jacob and Nancy Bloom ***

-March 31st, 2026 - The Franklin Stove: An Unintended American Revolution with author Joyce Chaplin March
+March 31st, 2026 - Program: The Franklin Stove: An Unintended American Revolution with author Joyce Chaplin

-May 2026 - From the Battlefield to The Stage : The Many Lives of General Burgoyne with author Norman Posen
+May 12th, 2026 - Lecture: From the Battlefield to The Stage : The Many Lives of General Burgoyne with author Norman Posen

 September 26th - 59th Annual Barn Sale!
 9 a.m. to 3 p.m.